 The Essay Editor will be a member of Sexaholics Anonymous with a minimum three years of sobriety and will fully support and agree with SA's sobriety definition.
 This is extremely important in evaluating the appropriateness of articles submitted.
-Additionally, published standards state that the member should have at least three years corporate publications management experience, including the ability to communicate with multiple authors, editors, artists, committee chairs, printing company personnel, etc., and to balance the various schedules and priorities of all parties.
-The person should also have a proven track record of completing projects on time, plus three to five years' experience as a Senior Editor, and will be required to provide samples of their work.
+Additionally, published standards state that the member should have at least three years corporate publications management or comparable experience, including the ability to communicate with multiple authors, editors, artists, committee chairs, printing company personnel, etc., and to balance the various schedules and priorities of all parties.
+The person should also have a proven track record of completing projects on time, and would benefit from three to five years' experience as a Senior Editor, and may be required to provide samples of their work.
+The Editor will need to plan to spend about 40 hours per issue in preparation, editorial meetings, editing, formatting, and proofing.
+Between issues actively soliciting articles and art is also necessary.